 LACNIC Technical Forum – Call for Presentations

-LACNIC, the Internet Address Registry for Latin America and the Caribbean, is an international non-government organization established in Uruguay in 2002.
-It is responsible for assigning and managing Internet number resources (IPv4, IPv6), Autonomous System Numbers and reverse resolution for the region of Latin America and the Caribbean.
+LACNIC, the Latin American and Caribbean Internet Addresses Registry, is an international non-government organization established in Uruguay in 2002, responsible for assigning and managing Internet number resources (IPv4, IPv6, ASNs) and reverse resolution for the region of Latin America and the Caribbean.

-- Lightning talk: short, 10-minute presentation with an additional 5 minutes for questions.
+- Short presentation: 10-minute presentation plus 5 additional minutes for questions.

-- Presentation: 25-minute presentation with an additional 5 minutes for questions.
+- Full-length presentation: 25-minute presentation plus 5 additional minutes for questions.

 - Internet protocols (routing, switching, etc.)